Thor-DraperJr/Thor-DraperJr.github.io/_drafts/2021-05-06-article copy 2.md

 ---
 Getting the job is one thing but advancing is another.

-By working on your soft skills you can stand out among your peers.
+I'm a firm believer in practicing the way that you play.
+Even if you don't have the position you want today, you can prepare for the role by working on your soft skills.

-### A few skills to keep in front of mind
+## A few skills to keep in front of mind
 * Reading Comprehension & Habits
 * Critical Thinking
 * Flexibility
 * Resourcefulness
 * Curiosity

-#### Reading Comprehension & Habits
+### Reading Comprehension & Habits

 We live in a world where we've been conditioned as readers to make judgements off of headlines and skim quickly

 As a career changer one of the first things I noticed was